mrbusche/backseatfan.com/_posts/2012-08-19-book-review-sapp-attack-my-story-by-warren-sapp.md

   </p>

   <p>
     Anyone who has seen Tony Dungy on TV or read any of his books knows that Dungy is a strong Christian who seems like a great guy, Warren felt no different about him.
 At one point in the book he says “I’d take a bullet for Tony Dungy, but I wouldn’t take a paper cut for Wyche”, referring to Sam Wyche who was the Buccaneers coach during his rookie year.
-Like many other football fans Warren also acknowledged that Dungy had a huge part in the Buccaneers Super Bowl win in 2003, saying, &#8221;I always said that Tony Dungy put the damn cake in the oven, and then Jon Gruden came in and put the icing on it.
-Of course, Sam Wyche couldn't even get the mix out of the box.&#8221;
+Like many other football fans Warren also acknowledged that Dungy had a huge part in the Buccaneers Super Bowl win in 2003, saying, "I always said that Tony Dungy put the damn cake in the oven, and then Jon Gruden came in and put the icing on it.
+Of course, Sam Wyche couldn't even get the mix out of the box."
   </p>

   <p>